 Volunteers included members of the Otter Valley Association, Sid Vale Association and East Budleigh Parish Council, with an existing wealth of knowledge of the local historic environment.
 There was excellent feedback from the event, with all participants reporting an improvement in their knowledge and understanding of conservation areas and what they mean for their local area.

 In the towns and villages of East Devon we have a wealth of historic buildings, monuments and landscapes that tell the story of our past.
-Our communities are a great source of knowledge and skills and last week’s pilot scheme involving local people in their built heritage was successfully launched.
+Our communities are a great source of knowledge and skills and the pilot scheme involving local people in their built heritage was recognised as a great success.

 EBHP Project Coordinator